-You must have 5-Axis Simultaneous and MILL3D to perform this tutorial.
-We recommend that you complete the Introduction to 3D milling (see page 124), Advanced 3D milling and Creating features from 3D CAD models (see page 108) tutorials before starting this one.
+You must have the 5-Axis Simultaneous and 3D Milling product components to perform this tutorial.
+We recommend that you complete the Introduction to 3D milling (see page 113), Advanced 3D milling, and Creating features from 3D CAD models (see page 97) tutorials before starting this one.

-This tutorial is only available in metric units.
+This tutorial is available only in metric units.